No Tags Found!

 Hi All,

-I have query about the resignation.
-One of my colleague has resigned from her present position and had informed her HR and immediate Manager about it.
-Now what has happened is everybody in her vicinity has known about it and is asking for the reason of her leaving.
-This has made her very upset and has come back to me asking whether is it fair on the part of HR to disclose the news of employees resignation.
-She have her own reason of resigning from the present position personal or professional, but it is her wish to discuss or not.
-I am being the part of HR, she has come to me asking whether she is complain about the HR or Head about this incident.
+I have a query about the resignation.
+One of my colleagues has resigned from her present position and had informed her HR and immediate manager about it.
+Now what has happened is everybody in her vicinity has known about it and is asking for the reason for her leaving.
+This has made her very upset and she has come back to me asking whether it is fair on the part of HR to disclose the news of an employee's resignation.
+She has her own reasons for resigning from the present position, personal or professional, but it is her wish to discuss it or not.
+As a part of HR, she has come to me asking whether she can complain about the HR or Head about this incident.

-Being HR even I am not sure, whether if there is anything like that to be complained about.
+Being in HR, I am not sure if there is anything like that to be complained about.

 Kindly suggest.